 - A. Permitted Uses: The following shall be permitted uses within the FFA flood fringe district to the extent that they are not prohibited by any other portion of the zoning ordinance or by any other ordinance, and that such uses will not adversely affect the capacity of the channels of any tributary to the main stream, or any other drainage facility or system. - 1.
 Residential Uses: New dwellings and additions shall be constructed on fill so that the lowest floor (including basement) is at or above the flood protection elevation.
-The finished fill elevation shall be no lower than one (1) foot below the flood protection elevation and shall extend at least fifteen (15) feet beyond the limits of any structure or building thereon. - No dwelling shall be permitted that does not have vehicular access and parking areas at or above an elevation two (2) feet below the flood protection elevation. - As an alternative to elevation on fill, accessory structures that constitute a minimal investment and that do not exceed 600 square feet for the outside dimension at ground level may be internally floodproofed in accordance with Section 9.02 (C,2). - 2.
-Residential Uses in the AO Zone: New dwellings and additions shall be constructed on fill so that the lowest floor (including basement) is elevated above the highest adjacent grade at least as high as the depth number specified in feet on the Olmsted County Flood Insurance Rate Map. - a) Manufactured Homes and Manufactured Home Parks and placement of travel trailers and travel vehicles: - The placement of new or replacement manufactured homes in existing manufactured home parks or on individual lots of records that are located in flood plain districts will be treated as a new structure and may be placed only if elevated in compliance with Section 9.04 of this Ordinance.
-If vehicular road access for preexisting manufactured home parks is not provided in accordance with Section 9.04, then replacement manufactured homes will not be allowed until the property owner(s)

-develops a flood warning emergency plan acceptable to the Governing Body.
+The finished fill elevation shall be no lower than one (1) foot below the flood protection elevation and shall extend at least fifteen (15) feet beyond the limits of any structure or building thereon.
+No dwelling shall be permitted that does not have vehicular access and parking areas at or above an elevation two (2) feet below the flood protection elevation. - Non-Residential Uses: New structures and additions shall be elevated so that their first floor (including basement) is at or above the flood protection elevation.
+The finished fill elevation shall be no lower than one (1) foot below the flood protection elevation. - 3.
+Manufactured Homes and Manufactured Home Parks: The placement of new or replacement manufactured homes in existing manufactured home parks or on individual lots of record that are located in the FFA district will be treated as new structures and may be placed only if elevated in compliance with Section 9.04 of this Ordinance.
+If vehicular road access for preexisting manufactured home parks is not provided in accordance with Section 9.04, then replacement manufactured homes will not be allowed until the property owner(s) develops a flood warning emergency plan acceptable to the County Board.
+The plan must be prepared by a registered engineer or other qualified individual, and must demonstrate that adequate time and personnel exist to carry out the evacuation.